tttor/ctrl-foundation/apply/pickandplace/composrl_haarnoja_2018.md

 ## observation
-* hypothesize  that  the  maximum  entropy  principle  [6] can  yield  an  effective  framework  for  practical,  real-world deep reinforcement learning due to the following two prop- erties
+* hypothesize  that  the  maximum  entropy  principle  [6] can  yield  an  effective  framework  for  practical,  real-world deep reinforcement learning due to the following two properties

 ## idea
-* two  important  features  of  soft  Q-learning.
-First, soft Q-learning can learn multimodal exploration strategies by learning  policies  represented  by  expressive  energy-based  mod- els.
-Second, we show that policies learned with soft Q-learning can be composed to create new policies, and that the optimality of the resulting policy can be bounded in terms of the divergence between the  composed policies
+?

 ## result
 * soft Q-learning is substantially more sample efficient than prior model-free deep